radius-project/docs/docs/content/guides/deploy-apps/howto-deploy/howto-deploy-cicd/index.md

 ---
 type: docs
 title: "How-To: Deploy an application with Github Actions"
-linkTitle: "Deploy with GitHub Actions"
+linkTitle: "Using GitHub Actions"
 description: "Learn about adding your Radius apps to your deployment pipelines with GitHub Actions"
-weight: 500
+weight: 200
 categories: "How-To"
 tags: ["CI/CD"]
 ---